mtahafarooq/mtahafarooq.github.io/aboutme.md

 * Contributed to the application’s core architecture, and modules such as authentication/authorization, profile, scheduling, and payments.
 * Integrated the Checkout Payment Gateway which enabled the user to make payments in a secure way.
 * Performed user testing and troubleshooting prior to live deployment.
-* Lead team of four developers and improved processes to meet project goals in a more efficient way.
+* Lead team of four developers and presented team’s progress to the stakeholders on weekly basis by giving live demo of the app and handled feedback.
-* Presented team's weekly progress to client by giving live demo of the app and handled client's feedback.
+* Interviewed and trained new associates.

 #### Tools & Technologies